arkeonetwork/arkeo-data-engine/provider-core/README.md

 ADMIN_PORT=8080
 ADMIN_API_PORT=9999
 ```
 - If you don’t have a mnemonic, leave `KEY_MNEMONIC` empty.
-On first launch the container will create a hotwallet and print the mnemonic; copy it and paste it back into `provider.env`.
+On first launch the container will create a hotwallet and print the mnemonic in logs; save it and paste it into the Admin UI (Provider Settings -> Hotwallet Mnemonic) if you want it persisted.

 ## Run the latest Provider Core docker image
 ```bash